Categories

 Where would I use coax cable?

 Coax cable is found in use in a wide range of industrial and commercial settings.
 Commonly, it is used as a transmission line for radio frequency signals.
 Coax cable can also be used for computer networks, digital audio signals, radio receivers, and cable television distribution.
-I’m sure you have seen coax cable coming from your cable box to your television.
-It might also be familiar if you have ever looked at the back of your internet modem as many companies use it to connect the modem to the outside source.
+You've likely seen coax cable coming from your cable box to your television.
+It might also be familiar if you have ever looked at the back of your internet modem as many companies use it to connect a modem or router to the outside source.
 Basically, it is used anywhere high-frequency electrical signals need to be transmitted with low losses.

 Cable Television